-How to Make a Christmas Tree with Family Ornaments Look Good
+How to Make a Christmas Tree with Family Ornaments Look Beautiful (Sentimental + Stylish!)

-Inside: You don’t have to sacrifice a pretty Christmas tree to use sentimental ornaments.
-These are the best tips to help that meaningful family Christmas tree look more put together and polished!
+Inside: You don’t have to sacrifice a pretty Christmas tree to display sentimental, meaningful family ornaments.
+Use these easy decorating tips to make your family Christmas tree look polished, cohesive, and full of holiday charm!

-As a blogger and all around Christmas decor enthusiast, I can truly appreciate a polished, coordinated, themed designer Christmas tree.
-But if I can only put up one tree, displaying all the meaningful, sentimental family ornaments we’ve collected over the years trumps a purely decorative, perfect theme tree every time.
+As a blogger and all-around Christmas décor enthusiast, I can truly appreciate a polished, coordinated, designer Christmas tree theme.
+But if I can only put up one tree, showcasing all the sentimental ornaments our family has collected over the years always wins.

-Both types of trees have their place.
-A themed tree with a planned color palette can beautifully bring Christmas to a room that maybe you don’t spend all your time in—the dining room, a bedroom, or the entryway.
+Both tree styles have their place—a decorative themed tree can beautifully bring Christmas cheer to a dining room, bedroom, or entryway.

 The family tree tells the story of our family’s Christmas past.
 It showcases all the meaningful ornaments that help me relive memories that melt my heart.
 And around here it’s a holiday tradition to tell the same stories every. single. year. about where each one came from.